colelawrence/decipad/apps/docs/docs/quick-start/quick-start.md

 # Quick Start

-Decipad is an interactive notebook that helps everyone tell stories using data.
+Decipad is a smart document that helps everyone tell stories using data.

 import YouTubePlayer from '@site/src/components/VideoCards/videos';